 Tags are used to identify resources.
 Tags allow you to categorize, search for, and aggregate resources that have the same characteristics from different dimensions.
 This facilitates resource management.

 You can use tags to perform the following operations:

-Add tags to resources and search for resources by tag in the Resource Management console or by calling a tag-related API operation.
-For more information, see Use tags to query cloud resources.
+You can add tags to resources and search for resources based on the tags in the Resource Management console or by calling a tag-related API operation.
+For more information, see Use tags to query resources.

-Add different tags to environments such as production and test environments, operating systems such as Windows and Linux, or mobile platforms such as iOS and Android.
-Then, create a template in Operation Orchestration Service (OOS) and execute the template to implement automated O&M for your resources.
+You can add different tags to environments such as production and test environments, operating systems such as Windows and Linux, or mobile platforms such as iOS and Android.
+Then, you can create a template in CloudOps Orchestration Service (OOS) and execute the template to implement automated O&M for your resources.
 For more information, see Overview.